Skip to main contentSkip to footer

 The one 'bricking' point

-An afternoon of swimming and brick building left us feeling peckish and so we headed to the hotel’s native Bricks restaurant which offers table service and an a la carte menu.
+An afternoon of swimming and brick building left us feeling peckish so we headed to the hotel’s native Bricks restaurant which offers table service and an a la carte menu.
 To be blunt, what it doesn’t offer – at least if our meals were anything to go by – is particularly tasty food.
 Perhaps this is to be expected but despite a wide-ranging menu, the quality was low.
 The same went for the breakfast offering which was also mediocre, though at least included in the price of the package, unlike the evening meal.
 My advice to Legoland would be to offer fewer options but make them better.

 Entertainment aplenty

-Back to the entertainment and the resort’s evening offering is bound to delight any child - it certainly delighted our daughter.
+Back to the entertainment, and the resort’s evening offering is bound to delight any child – it certainly delighted our daughter.
 First she met a range of Lego characters before watching a magical story time and participating in a Master Builders show where she learnt how to make a Lego castle.
 A disco is the denouement but I confess we snuck off to our room before this got underway.

 Children sitting in a circle listening to a story